-Find a happy home: Once you get a guinea pig, you’ll need to decide where to set up the pet’s home.
+Find a happy home: Once you get your guinea pigs, you’ll need to decide where to set up the pets’ home.
 Putting the cage in your child’s room should only be an option if the child is older than 8 years old and is fully prepared to take care of the guinea pig on his or her own for the most part.
 Even if you do allow this, you will need to check on the guinea pig daily, to ensure all is well.
 For younger children, place the guinea pig cage in a more centralized area, like the living room, a den or dining room.
-The cage should always be away from drafts and in an area that is quiet for a portion of the day so that the guinea pig can relax and sleep.
-Guinea pigs can live in outside spaces as well, but this is not recommended.
+The guinea pig’s cage should always be away from drafts and in an area that is quiet for a portion of the day so that the guinea pigs can relax and sleep.
+It is not recommended that guinea pigs live in outside spaces as they are very sensitive to heat, cold and draughts.

-Learn about the new pet: Teach your child about guinea pigs to ensure that they are well informed about their new pet.
-Kids should know about what guinea pigs can and can’t eat, how to handle a guinea pig, how to let a guinea pig exercise and how to clean a guinea pig’s cage.
+Learn about the new pet: Teach your child about guinea pigs to ensure they are well informed about their new pets.
+Kids should know about what guinea pigs can and can’t eat, how to handle a guinea pig, how to let a guinea pig exercise and how to clean their guinea pigs’ cage.
 As an adult, you’ll most likely be helping with many of these activities, so it’s beneficial for you to review guinea pig care as well.
-Make sure that your child feels comfortable with the new pet so that he or she will enjoy spending time playing and caring for the guinea pig.
+Make sure that your child feels comfortable with the new pet so that he or she will enjoy spending time playing and caring for the guinea pigs.

 Make time for playtime: One reason that guinea pigs make great pets for kids is that they are extremely social.
 Guinea pigs love to bond with a family and spend time with their owners.
 Guinea pigs are inquisitive and intelligent, so their playtime must be monitored.
-You can set up a special area (like a kitchen or a bathroom) that is sectioned off from the rest of your home for the guinea pig to run around in, or during the warmer months, you can let your guinea pig sniff around outside while you are right by its side.
-To keep your guinea pig happy and healthy, regular exercise and playtime is key.
+You can set up a special area (like a kitchen or a bathroom) that is sectioned off from the rest of your home for the guinea pig to run around in, or during the warmer months, you can let your guinea pig sniff around outside in an enclosure, while you are right by their side.
+To keep your guinea pigs happy and healthy, regular exercise and playtime is key.
 Kids love to bond with their guinea pigs during this important exercise time.
 It’s also important to provide plenty of toys for your guinea pig to play with.

 Cleaning up: A guinea pig’s cage will need to be cleaned about once a week, which includes changing the bedding and washing the plastic bottom of the cage with a disinfectant spray made especially for small pets or warm, soapy water.
 You may also need to do spot cleans throughout the week, if there are wet patches, and because of this some people prefer to thoroughly clean the cage every 4 to 5 days.
 Thorough regular cleaning will prevent the guinea pig from getting sick, and also reduce the smell in the cage.
 Fresh water should be supplied at all times for the guinea pig, and any food spillage should be cleaned up daily.
 Guinea pigs keep themselves fairly clean, so there shouldn’t arise a need to bathe them, however a regular grooming routine is vital, particularly if they have long hair.
 Purchase a soft brush and encourage your child to gently groom the guinea pigs daily.
 The younger you can get the guinea pigs used to this, the better.